arsenyf/FinkelsteinFontolan_2021NN/README.md

-# DataJoint pipeline for Finkelstein, Fontolan et al. project
+# DataJoint pipeline for Finkelstein, Fontolan et al. "Attractor dynamics gate cortical information flow during decision-making", 2021

 This repository houses the data analysis code accompanying the following publication:

-Finkelstein, Fontolan et al. "Attractor dynamics gate cortical information flow during decision-making"
+Finkelstein, Fontolan et al. "Attractor dynamics gate cortical information flow during decision-making", 2021

 The pipeline for data analysis is in [DataJoint](https://datajoint.io/) framework.
 For users interested in recreating this pipeline, import data and reproduce the analysis results, please see the instruction below.